pcricardo/angular4-2017/Notes-Module-03-Course Project - The Basics.md

 - if the default page show any contect
 	- remove all default code from the files
 	- add just a simple demo line text
-- finally rubn the app again - - `ng serve`
+- finally run the app again `ng serve`

 ### Creating Components
 - app (root)